Covid Vaccination Rate Quadruples in Quebec After Requiring Proof to Buy Alcohol and Marijuana | World

 The number of people who signed up to receive the first dose of a vaccine against Covid-19 has increased by more than 400% in just one week in Quebec, according to the Minister of Health of the Canadian province, Christian Dubé.

-The growth came after the announcement of restrictions on the sale of alcohol and marijuana – which has been legal for recreational purposes in Canada since 2018 – to the unvaccinated.
+The growth came after the announcement of restrictions on the sale of alcohol and marijuana – which has been legalized for recreational purposes in the country since 2018 – to the unvaccinated.
 Quebec is the second most populous province in Canada.

 - Share this news by WhatsApp